Y2Z/monolith/README.md

 # monolith
 A data hoarder's dream come true: bundle any web page into a stand-alone HTML file.
+You can finally replace that gazillion of open tabs with a gazillion of
+huge .html files stored somewhere on your precious little drive.

 Unlike conventional "Save page as …", `monolith` saves the target
 document **and** embeds JavaScript, CSS and image assets **all at once**,